-ICPE20 - BUILDING AUTOMATION
+ICPE24 - BUILDING AUTOMATION

 - 1. To introduce the basic blocks of Building Management System. - 2.
-To impart knowledge in the design of various sub systems (or modular system) of building automation.
+To impart knowledge in the design of various sub systems (or modular system) of building automation. - 3.
+To provide insight into some of the advanced principles for safety in automation. - 4.
+To Design energy management system.